Gus Fring: Season 5

-Gus' death has numerous consequences.
-The continuing investigation into his death reaches his restaurant business and the destroyed superlab, which Walt and Jesse burned after Gus died.
-Knowing that the security camera recordings stored on Gus's laptop can incriminate them, Walt, Jesse, and Mike use an electromagnet outside the police station to destroy the computer and its hard drive while it is in the police evidence room.
+Gus's death has numerous consequences.
+The investigation into his death reaches his restaurant business and the destroyed superlab, which Walt and Jesse burned after Gus died.
+Knowing the security camera recordings stored on Gus's laptop can incriminate them, Walt, Jesse, and Mike use an electromagnet outside the police station to destroy the computer and its hard drive while it is in the police evidence room.
 The police recover the account numbers and access codes for the offshore accounts Gus previously set up to pay his employees for their silence and seize the accounts.
 Mike, Walt, and Jesse partner in a new meth business, with Mike continuing to pay Gus's former employees out of his share of the profits in order to assure their continued silence.
 When police successfully interdict these payments, Walt fears his identity will be exposed and attempts to obtain the employees' names from Mike so he can have them killed.
 When Mike refuses, Walt kills him.
 Walt then obtains the names from Lydia Rodarte-Quayle and has Gus's former employees killed in prison before they can reveal Walt's identity, effectively bringing an end to Gus's drug distribution empire.